gabrielontech/CPP_training/CPP00/README.md

-# C++ Fundamentals
+# C++ 00 knowledges
-This guide provides a concise overview of the essential concepts in C++ classes.
+This guide provides an overview of the essential concepts that i've learned in C++ classes so far.

 ## What is a C++ Class?
  - A C++ class is a blueprint for creating objects that combine data and behaviors.
 Classes are used to encapsulate data and operations on that data.